 All of those beautiful autumn leaves look great while still on the trees, but they’ll eventually end up on the roof and will block the drains.
 Be sure to remove all this debris as often as required in the autumn, along with any twigs, dirt and other foreign objects.
 Trim back any tree limbs that are hanging over your roof.
 This will help prevent the chance of broken limbs falling on your house during a wind, snow or ice storm.
 Heavy branches can cause obvious structural damage, but even small ones can create ponding water and clogged drains.

 Examine Your Flat Roof for Irregularities

 Blisters, holes, indentations and cracks are obvious signs of a flat roof in need of repair or replacement.
-Also take note of where pooling water forms as this may indicate low areas that need to be addressed when the roof is replaced.
-Also look for any areas that may feel soggy or show signs of blistering.
+Also, take note of where pooling water forms as this may indicate low areas that need to be addressed when the roof is replaced.
+Also, look for any areas that may feel soggy or show signs of blistering.
 All of these are early warning signs telling you that it’s time for a professional to assess your flat roof for repairs or replacement.

 Flush the Drains

 Periodically it is a good idea to flush the drains to ensure the free flow of water below the roof line.
 This can be done with an ordinary garden hose.
-If you notice that the water is not draining properly, then we strongly recommend that a reputable plumbing contractor be called to inspect and clean out the drains.
+If you notice that the water is not draining properly, then we strongly recommend that a reputable plumbing contractor is called to inspect and clean out the drains.
 Letting water build up on your flat roof is a surefire way to cause serious damage quickly.

 WARNING: Climbing on a roof can be dangerous and can result in serious injury or death.
 Wet roofs are very slippery and should not be climbed on under any circumstances.
-Penfold’s Roofing does not recommend that any person climb onto a roof without expert training and while making full use of appropriate fall protection equipment.
+Penfold’s Roofing does not recommend that any person climbs onto a roof without expert training and while making full use of appropriate fall protection equipment.
 Working off a ladder is likewise to be avoided.
 The following is a guideline only.